Pediatric Cancer Facts

 What you need to know about pediatric cancers.
 The research is extremely underfunded.
 Only 4% of the National Cancer Institute’s research budget is dedicated to pediatric cancers, which is why donations are critical to making progress possible.

-Kids Walk participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
-Every dollar raised gives the doctors and researchers at MSK Pediatrics what they need to discover new and better treatment options for children around the world.
+Kids Walk for MSK Kids participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
+Every dollar raised gives the doctors and researchers at MSK Kids what they need to discover new and better treatment options for children around the world.

 Facts about Pediatric Cancers:

-- Kids' cancers are the leading cause of death by disease in children under the age of 15 in the US
+- Kids' cancers are the leading cause of death by disease in children under the age of 15 in the United States.

 - Only 4% of the National Cancer Institute’s research budget is dedicated to pediatric cancers, which is why donations are critical to making progress possible.